teresko/routing/README.md

 ##Introduction

-Fracture\Routing is a simple rougin library, that is made to be easily compatible with other libs.
+Fracture\Routing is a simple routing library, that is made to be easily compatible with other libs.
 It has **does not include** any type of functionality for dispatching.
 Instead it focuses on "packaging" the user's input in and abstracted representation of request, as long as it implements the required interface.

-##Instalation
+##Installation

 Since the library is still in development, the recommended version to install would be "the latest".
-You can do it by rnning following command:
+You can do it by running following command:

 ```sh
 composer require fracture/routing:dev-master